 Ticks are common in forested areas from spring to autumn, April to October.

 To protect yourself from disease:

 To protect yourself from illness:

-Get medical advice if you suspect food poisoning, or if you have a fever or diarrhoea.
+Get medical advice if you suspect food poisoning or have a fever or diarrhoea.

 Medical facilities are limited.
 They often don't have enough medical supplies.